burstrom/D7024E_2015/README.md

 # D7024E_2015 [![Build Status](http://luxxorina.luxxor.se:9980/buildStatus/icon?job=D7024E-Distributedsomething)](http://luxxorina.luxxor.se:8888/job/D7024E-Distributedsomething)

+####Objectives:
+- [ ] In the joinRing() method. the join should use fingerlookup to know which place the node should be added.

 ### Objective 2:
-    [ ] In the joinRing() method. the join should use fingerlookup to know which place the node should be added.
+- [ ] In the joinRing() method. the join should use fingerlookup to know which place the node should be added.

 ### Objective 3:
-    [ ] Data replication between nodes
+- [ ] Data replication between nodes
-    [ ] DHT (Distributed Hash Table) between Node, predecessor and successor.
+- [ ] DHT (Distributed Hash Table) between Node, predecessor and successor.
 This hashtable contains the key and location(value) of the files/data inside of the node.
-    [ ] Kill post to the API which stops the node.
+- [ ] Kill post to the API which stops the node.
 (It can come back online after some time)

 ### Objective 4:
-    [ ] Tests to show functionality of the web service (Use POSTMAN) [ ] Update the API so it correctly updates the DHT with Key - Location(value) and creates the file with the data.
+- [ ] Tests to show functionality of the web service (Use POSTMAN)
+- [ ] Update the API so it correctly updates the DHT with Key - Location(value) and creates the file with the data.

 ### Objective 5:
-    [ ] Create using docker container/image.
+- [ ] Create using docker container/image.
-    [ ] Get the docker to run
+- [ ] Get the docker to run

 ### Project Report:
-    [ ] Update for each Objective
+- [ ] Update for each Objective

 ////